Note – this is from a person perspective

 - That conversations aren’t about someone taking away from someone but also giving something back in return

-- That saying how you really feel about something or someone matters and also those people expressing how they feel to (whatever there communication profile is)
+- That saying how you really feel about something or someone matters and also those people expressing how they feel to (whatever their communication profile is)

 - That letting go of negative/unproductive relationships is sometimes needed for both parties